Medium/snowflake/README.md

 * If the numbers are different by one, ask if there's anything that needs to be discussed.
 Many ratings could go either way ("I think I'm a 2 or 3, so I put 3") so there's often not any real disagreement here.
 Spend a minute or two naming the factors behind the rating and highlight why you each chose what you did.
 * If the numbers are different by two or more, this is a serious disconnect.
 However, it is normal for this to happen periodically, so resolve the misunderstanding as nonjudgmentally and objectively as possible.
 Spend several minutes reviewing the milestone definitions and discussing why each of you chose the milestone you did.

-At the end, look at the result and discuss whether it seems like a fair and accurate assessment.
+At the end, look at the final result and discuss whether it seems like a fair and accurate assessment.
 This tool is a work in progress, so be sure to ask whether it missed anything and take any critical feedback seriously.

 It can be helpful to look at the "error bars" as well.
 Any time you or the engineer is on the fence between two numbers during the evaluation, or your initial evaluations are different, write down both numbers.
 Then run one version of the evaluation where you always take the higher number, and one version where you always take the lower number.
 This exercise can help illustrate what someone's best or worst day looks like, or what someone's near-term potential is.